NEM Application & Information Documents

 Non-Refundable Engineering Fee.

 - Each application will be evaluated individually by VEA Engineering and is dependent on VEA’s existing electrical infrastructure.
 Due to this, timeframes and cost estimates are unique to each application.
-All estimates will be completed in accordance with Corporate Policy 133.
+All estimates will be completed in accordance with current Electric Line Extensions Policy

 - The Member-generator will receive an invoice based off of VEA Engineering’s cost estimate.
 It is the Member-generator’s responsibility to ensure payment has been made on the invoice.
 Once payment is received, VEA will issue a Permission to Construct (PTC) Letter.
 Any construction completed on the Member-generator’s Net-metering System prior to the receipt of the PTC Letter may not comply with VEA’s requirements.